MM811-MRI-PD-Project/CNN_PD_Project/README.md

     1. 2D CNN  (2dCNN folder)
        To train the 2D model, change the folder path in 2d_cnn_bn.py and run ## $python3 2d_cnn_bn.py ##
-       all accuracy and loss results are saved in results.csv
-       plot_result.py plot the graph of accuracy and loss results
+       all accuracy and loss results are saved in results.csv file plot_result.py plot the graph of accuracy and loss results

     2. 3D CNN (3d_cnn folder)
+       To train the 3D model, change the "train_path" and "test_path" in input_3Dimage_new.py file.
+       and run ## $python3 learning_network_train.py ##
+       all accuracy and loss results are saved in Results.csv file.